 Mr. Mower takes one look at me, sighs, and then tells me, “you already have detention, just go.”
 “Okieeee, have a good day, I’ll probably see you later, but bye for now.”
 Don’t you just love it when you get sent somewhere so often you don’t even have to go there anymore, because, thanks to the fact that I spend my afternoons in detention, and most of my day in Mr. Mower, my good friends office, I don’t even have to get lectured!
 “AHA,” I shout, to no one in particular, and sit down in the perfect spot in the hallway.
 Time for interval.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NeveAPWrite a Review